youkpan/gemini-assistant/README.md

 You can use your camera and screen capture (chrome browser) ! .

+If you like this repo, Give me a star ⭐ ~

 ## 🚀 Quick Start

 **Demo:** [Gemini Assistant Demo](https://v.stylee.top:3000/)